 - The Student Services Center (acting on behalf of the Registrar’s Office) will provide a copy of your official enrollment certification along with a cover letter explaining our policy in regards to academic standing questions.
 The Registrar’s Office does not respond to academic standing questions rather, we provide an official Stanford enrollment certification as proof of your enrollment.
 If the institution you are sending your Dean’s certification to has questions about gaps in your enrollment, they should contact you directly for further explanation.
 All of this is explained in detail in the cover letter that Stanford attaches to your Dean’s Certification form.

 - If no Dean’s Certification Form is provided by the school/entity to which I am applying, but some type of disciplinary clearance is required, what should I do?
 Follow the instructions above for requesting a Dean’s Certification to be sent to the school/entity to which you are applying.

 - Does Stanford provide a student’s GPA and class rank to other schools?
 GPA is provided for Undergraduates only on the official transcript.
 Under no circumstances will a student’s GPA be released to third parties/with the certification forms.
 Class rank is not calculated for any purpose.

 - The institution/entity to which I am applying claims that it did not receive my certification form.
 What should I do?
-If the institution has not received your Dean’s Certification, please confirm the email address the Dean’s Certification should be sent to, and then email the Office of Community Standards to request that your Certification is resent to the correct email address.
+If the institution has not received your Dean’s Certification, please confirm the email address the Dean’s Certification should be sent to, and then email the Office of Community Standards at email@example.com.

 - If I want to check the status of my certification forms, whom do I contact?
 Please allow 10 business days after submitting your request for certification before contacting Stanford.
 You may inquire about the status of your request by emailing the Office of Community Standards.